Eric Bristow: Death

-Bristow died on 5 April 2018, after a heart attack while attending a Premier League Darts event at the Echo Arena in Liverpool.
-Bristow had finished playing some VIPs at a promotional event and was walking back to his car, when he collapsed and was rushed to hospital.
-Bristow's death was announced during the match between Peter Wright and Daryl Gurney.
-The crowd paid tribute to Bristow.
-Speaking to BBC Radio Two, Bobby George said: "In the afternoon, I was doing a show at a pub opposite the Premier League (darts) building, and he just came in, said 'hello' and had a pint, then said 'see ya', I said 'see ya' because I was working... he went across the road, and two-and-a-half hours later, he was gone.
+Bristow died on 5 April 2018 after a heart attack while attending a Premier League Darts event at the Echo Arena in Liverpool.
+Bristow had finished playing some VIPs at a promotional event and was walking back to his car when he collapsed and was rushed to hospital.

+Speaking to BBC Radio 2, Bobby George said: "In the afternoon, I was doing a show at a pub opposite the Premier League (darts) building, and he just came in, said 'hello' and had a pint, then said 'see ya'.
+I said 'see ya' because I was working... he went across the road, and two-and-a-half hours later, he was gone."
+On learning of Bristow's death, PDC chairman Barry Hearn said "We often talk about the absence of characters in sport but Eric Bristow was a character with a capital 'c'.
+He was very much a man of the people.
+He understood what crowds wanted to see - he was controversial, he was a maverick, he spoke his mind and upset a few people from time to time, but the man in the street warmed to him because he was very much one of theirs."

 World Championship results

 BDO

+Bristow's World Championship results are as follows: